Two acronyms

 Bank analogy

-A bank takes your ID and proof of address to open an account (KYC), then monitors transactions to flag suspicious activity (AML).
+A bank takes your ID and proof of address to open an account or process transfers (KYC), then monitors transactions to flag suspicious activity (AML).
 OTC shops follow the same playbook, with crypto-specific tools.

 Standard KYC steps

-- HKID / passport + proof of address (utility bill within 3 months).
+- ID card / passport + proof of address (utility bill within 3 months).

 - Source-of-funds declaration (salary, savings, business income, inheritance…).